 During the service, Alexis Glenn, FABB board member, spoke advocating for safer road designs, as did Mike Doyle of Alexandria’s Families for Safe Streets, a survivor of a severe crash as a pedestrian.
 In addition, Lee District Supervisor Rodney Lusk spoke of the heartache he felt for the families, describing receiving two calls on the same day involving the two fatalities of June 3 and pledging action to make our roads safer for all users.

 All of us here at Curcio Law see the painful results of injuries caused by the carelessness of others.
 We remain focused on advocating for improving the safety of our roads and everyone who uses them.
-We will continue to report on this issue and any progress made in our community.
+We will continue to report on this issue and any progress made in Alexandria and throughout Fairfax County.